frantoso/jasm/README.md

 A synchronous (blocking) state machine.
 The call to trigger is blocking.

-The type parameter defines the type of data to send to the machine when it is triggered or started.
+The type parameter ot the function with<..>() is used to associate the type of event-data with the state.
+A value of this type must be provided at the call of start() or trigger().

 ```kotlin
 data class MyFsmData(